 Donna M. O’Brien

-She is a graduate of the College of the Holy Cross and has her Masters in Health Administration from St. Louis University.
-She is Board certified as a Fellow in the American College of Healthcare Executives.
+A graduate of the College of the Holy Cross, with a Masters in Health Administration from St. Louis University, O’Brien is Board certified as a Fellow in the American College of Healthcare Executives.